 And we’re so in love with him!

 As it was a shock to many of you that Hercules got a baby brother, it was nearly as shocking to us.
+As you know that we provide Hercules only the best and trusted products from PetAware; thus, we knew we were responsible owners and would get Argos easily.
 Let me explain how it all happened….

 Friday around 10:30 am I saw a picture of this adorable puppy who was available for adoption at a local shelter.